SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 called *OfficeDev.PnPPartnerPack.SiteProvisioning*, and on Azure Active Directory.
 In fact all the capabilities of the PnP Partner Pack are provided by an Azure AD Application, which is an Office 365 App, and which is hosted in Azure.
-We decided to create the PnP Partner Pack as an Azure AD Application, insted of just creating a SharePoint Add-In, because through the Azure AD Application we are able to apply the extensions and to play with the app targeting whatever SharePoint Online Site Collection, without the need to install and trust an Add-In
+We decided to create the PnP Partner Pack as an Azure AD Application, instead of just creating a SharePoint Add-In, because through the Azure AD Application we are able to apply the extensions and to play with the app targeting whatever SharePoint Online Site Collection, without the need to install and trust an Add-In